Health and Travel Alerts Learn More Left arrow

 This pebble beach feels a bit more secluded than some of the other city beaches and is a great place to unwind and absorb the scenery.

-There are minimal facilities, but it’s a peaceful place to lay out a towel and relax.
-If you need a chair or umbrella rental, one of the beach bars rents them out.
+There are minimal facilities, but it’s a peaceful place—until the beach club’s music begins in the afternoon—to lay out a towel and relax.
+If you need a chair, cabana, or umbrella rental, they can be rented at the pricey Joe’s Beach Lounge.

 Promenade along Kasjuni Beach